 - alcohol or drug abuse

-Erectile dysfunction can also be triggered by surgery or radiation to treat prostate cancer, or treatments for an enlarged prostate.
+ED can also be related to surgery or radiation to treat prostate cancer or treatments for an enlarged prostate (benign prostatic hypertrophy, or BPH).
 ED can also be caused by emotional issues such as:

 - low self-esteem

 If you’ve been trying to get your partner pregnant for at least a year without success, you may be dealing with infertility.
 The problem can stem from either partner, or both combined.
-About one-third of the time, the issue is with the man.
+About one-third of the time, the issue is with the man only.